 Now it’s time to actually “drive,” or take your stroke.

-- Keeping a forward tilt in your torso, push against the footpads with your quads.
+- Keeping a forward tilt in your torso, push against the footpads with your quadriceps.
 Keep your hips forward and arms extended to activate your lats.

 - Slide backwards along the rail away to extend your legs.
 As your hands cross over your knees, recruit your biceps, deltoids, and back muscles–your lats, traps, rhomboids, and erector spinae (low back)–to pull the handle in a straight line towards the middle of your sternum.

-- Keep your core engaged throughout the movement to stabilize your body.
+- Keep your core muscles engaged throughout the movement to stabilize your body.

-Quads, hamstrings, glutes, deltoids, biceps, lats, traps, lower back (erector spinae), rhomboids, abs
+Quads, hamstrings, glutes, deltoids, biceps, lats, traps, lower back (erector spinae), rhomboids, abdominal muscles

 The name speaks for itself; this is the final position of your body at the end of your stroke.